ddmck/StoryTweeter/README.md

 StoryTweeter
 ============

-Accepts a paragraph of text and if over 140 characters splits in into 135 character chunk and then tweets them in the correct order.
+Accepts a paragraph of text and if it contains over 140 characters splits it in into 135 character chunks and then tweets them in the correct order with an index.

 Known Bugs